CodemHax/Stepcounter/README.md

 ![Android](https://img.shields.io/badge/Platform-Android-brightgreen.svg)
 ![Kotlin](https://img.shields.io/badge/Language-Kotlin-orange.svg)

-> A rebranded step counter app that now includes health metrics tracking, using your device's built-in step counter sensor to track your daily steps and more.
+> A new step counter app that now includes health metrics tracking, using your device's built-in step counter sensor to track your daily steps and more.

 ## Features